karmab/kcli/docs/index.rst

    disks:
     - size: 20
-      pool: vms
+      pool: default
     - size: 10
       thin: False
-      interface: ide
+      interface: scsi

 Within a disk section, you can use the word size, thin and format as keys.

 -  *thin* Value used when not specified in the disk entry.
 Defaults to true
 -  *interface* Value used when not specified in the disk entry.
 Defaults to virtio.
-Could also be ide, if vm lacks virtio drivers
+Could also be scsi, sata or ide, if vm lacks virtio drivers

 Network parameters
 ------------------